leamsifigs/180project/README.md

 ros2 run project seeker > output.txt
 ```

-we recommend piping the outpout to a file to make it easier to parse.
+we recommend piping the output to a file to make it easier to parse.